Making Tax Digital (MTD) and CIS

 For CIS-registered contractors and subcontractors, the following key changes now apply:

 Under MTD, businesses are required to submit their VAT returns (and, in the future, Income Tax and Corporation Tax returns) through HMRC-approved software.
-For CIS contractors, this means using software that can handle:
+For CIS contractors, this means using software that can handle:- VAT reporting.

 Contractors in the construction industry must already file monthly CIS returns to HMRC, detailing payments made to subcontractors and the deductions applied.
 Under MTD, these monthly returns must now be integrated into digital platforms, ensuring accurate, timely reporting that aligns with other MTD obligations, such as VAT returns.
 The integration of CIS reporting into MTD-compliant software ensures that these two critical tax reporting processes are streamlined.